-Fertin Pharma A/S – Corporate Social Responsibility Code (CSR code)
+Fertin Pharma A/S – Corporate Social Responsibility

 With a globalized business structure and a wide range of international partners Fertin Pharma works to meet ethical, social and environmental responsibilities.
-The purpose of this CSR code is to ensure that suppliers and partners of Fertin Pharma will operate in accordance with local rules and regulations and if possible and feasible also internationally recognized minimum standards on labour rights, health and safety as well as environmental standards.
+The purpose of this Code of Conduct is to ensure that suppliers and partners of Fertin Pharma will operate in accordance with local rules and regulations and if possible and feasible also internationally recognized minimum standards on labour rights, health and safety as well as environmental standards.
 Fertin Pharma adheres to the principles of this CSR code and expects the same of its suppliers and partners.

 The code establishes minimum standards and Fertin Pharma will not accept any attempt to use this CSR code as a means to lower existing standards.